aluxian/Messenger-for-Desktop/README.md

 ### OS X

+*DMG or zip:*

 1. Download [messengerfordesktop-x.x.x-osx.dmg][LR] or [messengerfordesktop-x.x.x-osx.zip][LR]
 2. Open or unzip the file and drag the app into the `Applications` folder
+3. Done!
+The app will update automatically

+*Using brew:*

+1. Run `brew cask install messenger-for-desktop` in your terminal
+2. The app will be installed in your `Applications`
 3. Done!
 The app will update automatically

 ### Windows